bmaunde/guidelines/connector-integration-guide.md

 It is expected that the endpoint be accepted over an SSL protected connection

 #### Request Body
-The request body is in the same
+The request body is in the same format as given in the API reference section containing the 2 nodes - metadata and data.
+The receiving API should be able to read the metadata to find out the object type, the action to be performed and the source system for the data payload.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE4OTY1NzkwLC05MjA1Mzc1MjksMTIwOD
+eyJoaXN0b3J5IjpbMTQ4NTMzNDE0MiwtOTIwNTM3NTI5LDEyMD
-Q0NTU1NiwtNzQxMjU3Nzc4LDgyMTA1MTYwOCwtNzk3MTk0OTE0
+g0NDU1NTYsLTc0MTI1Nzc3OCw4MjEwNTE2MDgsLTc5NzE5NDkx
-LC0xOTM5MjM2MjI2LC0xODUyODEwOTAzLC01MTQzODQxMjgsMT
+NCwtMTkzOTIzNjIyNiwtMTg1MjgxMDkwMywtNTE0Mzg0MTI4LD
-YxNjUzMjAxNCwtMjExMzYyNTU0NSwyMDExNDY4MTUxLDgxNjkw
+E2MTY1MzIwMTQsLTIxMTM2MjU1NDUsMjAxMTQ2ODE1MSw4MTY5
-NjE1MiwtMTc4OTUzOTk5Nl19
+MDYxNTIsLTE3ODk1Mzk5OTZdfQ==
 -->